Curriculum - Autumn Term

 After half-term we explore the story Bling! (a modern retelling of the King Midas myth) and how a dilemma can be driving force of a narrative.
 The children will pick apart the dilemma, explore the writer's craft in creating characters of different status and empathise with the main character's dilemma.
 The outcome of the unit will be for the children to compose an ending to the story through writing a diary and a newspaper report of the same event.
 The Non-fiction links to this through exploring the difference in a first person recount.

 We will start the school year learning about our town Prescot and how the industry has developed over time.
 We will focus on key people who have influenced the town's industry and major companies such as BICC and Lancashire Watch Company.
-We will travel back in time to compare the original Prescot Playhouse with the plans for a modern day theatre complex Shakespeare North.
+We will travel back in time to compare the original Prescot Playhouse with the newly completed modern theatre complex, Shakespeare North.